UCF/CM-Custom-Email-Template/readme.md

 - gulp

 ## Setup
+1. Create a new directory for developing your email(s) in
+2. `cd` into the new directory on your machine
-1. Clone repo into your local development environment
+3. Copy the repo contents into your local development environment: `git clone --depth=1 git@github.com:UCF/generator-ucf-email-boilerplate.git .; rm -rf .git`
-2. `cp gulp-config.template.json gulp-config.json`; edit new config file as necessary
+4. `cp gulp-config.template.json gulp-config.json`; edit new config file as necessary
-3. `npm install` from root directory of the repo
+5. `npm install` from root directory of the repo
-4. Run an initial build of included files: `gulp default`
+6. Run an initial build of included files: `gulp default`

 ### gulp-config.json Options:

 Option | Type | Description
 ------ | ---- | -----------
-sync | boolean | Whether or not BrowserSync should be used. syncIndex | string | The index file to point BrowserSync to; this should be an html file in `dist/`. juice | object | Options to pass to [Juice](https://github.com/Automattic/juice#options). htmlmin | object | Options to pass to [HTMLMinifier](https://github.com/kangax/html-minifier#options-quick-reference).
+sync | boolean | Whether or not BrowserSync should be used. syncIndex | string | The index file to point BrowserSync to; this should be an html file in `dist/`.
+If you're developing within MAMP or another local environment, include the URL of your localhost--e.g. `http://localhost/my-project/dist/...` juice | object | Options to pass to [Juice](https://github.com/Automattic/juice#options). htmlmin | object | Options to pass to [HTMLMinifier](https://github.com/kangax/html-minifier#options-quick-reference).